-Support and Resistance lines
+Support and Resistance

 Support and resistance are key concepts used in technical analysis of assets, including crypto assets.

 Support is a price level, where a downtrend can be expected to pause due to a concentration of demand or buying interest.
-As the price of an asset drops, demand for the asset increases, thus forming the support line.
+As the price of an crypto asset drops, demand for the asset increases, thus forming the support zone.
 And vice versa.
 Resistance zones arise due to selling interest when prices have increased.

 Our platform automatically identifies a support or resistance area, when there are a minimum of three touching points at a specific price level.
 Key levels can have up to 10 touching points.
 And the more touching points a price level has, the more significant the level turns out to be .
 It is how the theory of support and resistance goes, but it also makes logical sense.
 Every time that a level is tested or touched, but not broken, the market confirms that it is not prepared to go lower than that price.
 The more often it happens, the more likely it seems that it will happen again.

 How are Support and Resistance Zones Drawn in Crypto Trading?